 -7 The amendment replaces the measure.
-Authorizes the State Board of Massage Therapists to issue a temporary practice permit to individuals authorized to practice massage in another U.S. state, territory, or foreign country.
-Permits the holder of a temporary permit to practice in Oregon for up to 180 days in a calendar year for purposes including educational or clinical presentations, disaster response, or consultation with an Oregon-licensed massage therapist.
-Modifies definitions and exemptions under ORS chapter 687 related to massage therapy.
+It authorizes the State Board of Massage Therapists to issue a temporary practice permit to individuals authorized to practice massage in another U.S. state, territory, or foreign country.
+Permits the holder of a temporary permit to practice in Oregon for up to 180 days in a calendar year.
 Increases the maximum civil penalty for violations from \$1,000 to \$5,000.
 Allows the Board to post a notice on massage facilities that violate licensure requirements and to impose penalties for unauthorized removal of such notice.
-Increases the criminal classification for a second offense of operating a massage facility without a license or violating related administrative rules from a Class A misdemeanor to a Class C felony.
-Adds licensed massage therapists to the list of mandatory reporters under ORS 419B.005.
+Increases the criminal classification for a second offense of operating a massage facility without a license or violation of administrative rules from a Class A misdemeanor to a Class C felony.
+Adds licensed massage therapists to the list of mandatory reporters.
 Takes effect on the 91st day after adjournment sine die, with operative provisions beginning January 1, 2026.